Skip to main content

 Virtual Finality Gadget

 The Virtual Finality Gadget (VFG) is a programmable finality mechanism that grants each application on KIRA the ability to establish its own verification and consensus rules.
 It divides application logic into execution (operated by Executors) and verification (overseen by Fishermen) components.
-VFG allows developers to customize their finality logic, such as choosing an optimistic model of execution (rollups - valid by default), pessimistic (rolldowns - invalid until verified), or any bespoke verification logic, even allowing for the creation of recursive appchains and human judgment by a defined set of network actors.
-VFG’s ability to support non-deterministic verification binaries makes it particularly useful for complex, blockchain-less, Web2-scale applications, such as AI and gaming as well as makes it impossible for an attacker to predict if his attack attempt would be successful as the verification rules can be customized by each Fisherman individually.
+VFG allows developers and users to customize their finality logic, such as choosing an optimistic model of execution (rollups - valid by default), pessimistic (rolldowns - invalid until verified), or any bespoke verification logic, even allowing for the creation of recursive appchains and human judgment by a defined set of network actors.
+VFG’s ability to support non-deterministic verification binaries makes it particularly useful for complex, blockchain-less, Web2-scale applications, such as AI and gaming as well as makes it impossible for an attacker to predict if his attack attempt would be successful as the verification rules can be customized by each Fisherman individually and remains private.

 How It Works

 In KIRA, RollApp are simply packaged binaries within Docker containers.
-This ensures security by isolating dApps from the host OS to prevent malware risks and enabling precise management of resources like CPU, GPU, RAM, and disk space per each individual application.
+This ensures security by isolating RollApp from the host OS to prevent malware risks and enabling precise management of resources like CPU, GPU, RAM, and disk space per each individual application.

 From a high-level perspective, Docker containers are executed and monitored by Consensus nodes within KIRA, facilitated by RYOKAI for operational management and coordination.
 The containers interact with the network through local INTERX nodes (serving as decentralized APIs or DAPI/DA) and SEKAI nodes (connecting to the KIRA blockchain), ensuring seamless integration and communication within the ecosystem.